LC-Villani/LC-Villani/README.md

 ## Hey there! 👋

-My name is Lucas, and I'm an Software Engineer Studant and a current fascinated on AI and Python!
+My name is Lucas, Software Engineering student exploring the frontiers of AI and Python development.
+Always learning, always coding!

 - 🌱 I’m currently learning more about AI and how it works to expand my knowledge base.